 Sponsorships secured to date includes funding and pledges from Anchor QEA, Eric Camplin, Ann Goos, the Henry M. Jackson Foundation, Jamestown S’Klallam Tribe, Nisqually Tribe, Port Gamble S’Klallam Tribe, Puget Sound Partnership, Puget Sound Institute, Puyallup Tribe Charitable Trust, Seattle City Light, Sequoia Foundation, Squaxin Island Tribe, Suquamish Tribe/Suquamish Foundation, City of Tacoma Environmental Services, Triangle Associates, Inc., The Tulalip Tribes, Washington State Department of Agriculture, Washington State Department of Ecology, Washington State Department of Fish and Wildlife, Washington State University Extension CED, and William D. Ruckelshaus Center.

-Special thanks to Annette Bryan (Puyallup Tribe), Willie Frank III (Nisqually Tribe), Paul Ward (Yakama Nation), Bobby Whitener (Squaxin Island Tribe), and Shawn Yanity (Stillaguamish Tribe) for their ideas and advice.
+Special thanks to the Project’s Tribal Advisory Committee members Willie Frank III (Nisqually Tribe), Doreen Maloney (Upper Skagit Tribe), Paul Ward (Yakama Nation), Bobby Whitener (Squaxin Island Tribe), and Shawn Yanity (Stillaguamish Tribe).

 Michael Kern is serving as Project Lead and Content Co-Producer of the Collaborative Leadership Project.
 Michael is an Affiliate/Adjunct Professor at the UW Evans School of Public Policy & Governance, WSU Extension, and Seattle University; Principal of Michael Kern Consulting, LLC; and Director of Special Projects at UW’s Center for Urban Waters (CUW).
 In 2021, he wrapped up 12 years as Director of the William D. Ruckelshaus Center, a joint effort of WSU and UW that fosters collaborative public policy, including on natural resources.
 Michael has more than 30 years of experience, and a national reputation, as both a practitioner and an academic in the field of collaborative governance.
 He began his career at the Northwest Renewable Resources Center, working on several of the landmark collaborative processes that will be featured in this project.
 In addition to private practice, and leading large-scale collaborative processes for non-profit organizations, he has done so at both UW and WSU, and has been a Senior Associate at Triangle Associates, Inc.